 Price to Compare includes the Procurement Cost Adjustment (PCA).
 The Procurement Cost Adjustment is an adjustment to the rates customers are billed to reflect Pepco's actual costs of providing Standard Offer Service (SOS).
-View the current PCA for DC or Maryland.
+View the current PCA for the District of Columbia or Maryland.

 If you are not already a customer with us:

-Learn more about choosing electric suppliers in DC and Maryland.
+Learn more about choosing electric suppliers in the District of Columbia and Maryland.